erthink/libmdbx/README.md

 4. Returning `MDBX_EMULTIVAL` error in case of ambiguous update or delete.

 5. Guarantee of database integrity even in asynchronous unordered write-to-disk mode.
-  > _libmdbx_ propose additional trade-off by implementing append-like manner for updates
+  > _libmdbx_ propose additional trade-off by `MDBX_SAFE_NOSYNC` with append-like manner for updates,
-  > in `MDBX_SAFE_NOSYNC` and `MDBX_WRITEMAP|MDBX_MAPASYNC` modes, that avoid database corruption after a system crash
+  > that avoids database corruption after a system crash contrary to LMDB.
-  > contrary to LMDB.
-Nevertheless, the `MDBX_UTTERLY_NOSYNC` mode is available to match LMDB behaviour,
+  > Nevertheless, the `MDBX_UTTERLY_NOSYNC` mode is available to match behaviour of the `MDB_NOSYNC` in LMDB.
-  > and for special use-cases.

 6. On **MacOS & iOS** the `fcntl(F_FULLFSYNC)` syscall is used _by
 default_ to synchronize data with the disk, as this is [the only way to